lechantdelinux/ubl-phd_lualatex/README.md

 - [x] change compiler to LuaLaTeX
 - [x] fix French quotes broken by LuaLaTeX
 - [ ] fix the if/then/else syntax broken by the French quotes
+- [ ] have fontenc play nice with the mandatory cover font

 ## What's that below the line?